hadiBH/Trivia/README.md

 ## Getting Started
-### Login Page:
+### Login Page
-Upon launching the game, you will be greeted with a login page where you can enter your credentials to access the game.
+Upon launching the game, you will be greeted with a login page where you can enter your name to access the game.

 ![WhatsApp Image 2024-03-30 at 20 52 21](https://github.com/hadiBH/Whac-A-Mole-Study-Buddy/assets/97242311/35275e24-771d-4207-a3d9-fb186b3c602a)

-### Select Difficulty and Question Type:
+### Select Difficulty and Question Type
 After logging in successfully, you can choose between easy or hard difficulty levels and select the type of trivia questions you want to answer.

 ![WhatsApp Image 2024-03-30 at 20 53 01](https://github.com/hadiBH/Whac-A-Mole-Study-Buddy/assets/97242311/0d65d680-11ab-4e33-9501-cb801a215a99)
 ![WhatsApp Image 2024-03-30 at 20 53 30](https://github.com/hadiBH/Whac-A-Mole-Study-Buddy/assets/97242311/83fedd96-25f1-47e6-bb04-4cfac4eb38b6)

 ## Playing the Game
-### Gameplay:
+### Gameplay
 Once you've selected your preferences, the game begins!
 You will have 5 attempts to answer as many trivia questions as you can.
 A mole will pop out of a hole with a possible answer.
 Be careful not to be reckless and click on the wrong answer—stay focused!

-### Whack the Mole:
+### Whack the Mole
 As the mole pops up with a potential answer, click on the correct one as quickly as possible to score points.
-But be vigilant, clicking on the wrong answer will cost you valuable points!
+But be vigilant, clicking on the wrong answer will decrease your remaining tries.
+Keep an eye on your remaining tries.
+Each incorrect click reduces your tries, so use them wisely!

-### Score Tracking:
+### Score Tracking
 Your score will be tracked throughout the game, providing you with instant feedback on your performance.
 ![WhatsApp Image 2024-03-30 at 20 53 48](https://github.com/hadiBH/Whac-A-Mole-Study-Buddy/assets/97242311/c1c11232-c72f-494d-9642-0cfc57c3898b)

 ## Analyzing Your Progress
-### Statistics:
+### Statistics
 After playing a few rounds, you can visit the statistics section to review your performance.
 Discover which subjects are your strengths and which ones need improvement.

+For instance, the statistics may reveal that user's highest success rate, currently at 40%, lies in the subject of history.
+#### Subject Frequency
+The columns in the table represent the number of times you've engaged with each subject.
+For instance, in this case user played Entertainment music the most times, it indicates a significant passion on that subject, but this does not necessarily mean that the user is strong on this subject.

+#### Success Analysis
+Delve into the success percentages to assess your proficiency in various areas.
+For instance, if you have a success rate of 7% in music, it suggests room for improvement in this subject.
+Conversely, if your success rate in geography is low or non-existent, it indicates an area that requires attention and practice.

 ![image](https://github.com/hadiBH/Whac-A-Mole-Study-Buddy/assets/97242311/10568114-5768-460d-8efb-f2b14853dd84)

 We hope you like our study buddy,